Midshipmen Health & Emergency Medical Services (MHEMS)

-- 24-hour Emergency Services (EMS) coverage for Midshipmen, faculty, staff, and visitors, through the Midshipmen EMS program, with support provided by local emergency services.
+- 24-hour Emergency Medical Services (EMS) coverage for Midshipmen, faculty, staff, and visitors, through the Midshipmen EMS program, with support provided by local emergency services.
 All Midshipmen who participate in the EMS program are New York State trained & certified Emergency Medical Technicians.

 - general dentistry